 7pm – Pack small people off to bed and watch depressing soaps.
 Get out a board game to lighten the mood!
 Make promise to self not to get all ridiculously competitive about non consequential things…

 8pm onwards – Put the world to rights, do some angry washing up, argue about politics, eat oven snacks, point out other people’s character flaws and wander around carrying a pyramid of Fererro Rochers whilst encouraging guests to role play The Ambassadors Reception (Note: if they refuse they should not be invited into your home again).

 11.37pm – Fall asleep in front of the TV with a breaded mozzarella stick stuck to your face and your hand submerged in a tub of Quality Street.
 You is beautiful.
 You is amazing.
 You is the winner of Christmas!

 P.S.
 My new book is out NOW.
-It is very stupid and makes a good Christmas present for people who like rude words.
-It is certainly not for children.
-You can buy it on Amazon (currently 69% off!) here or in all good bookshops and supermarkets :)
+It makes a lovely Christmas present for people who like swearing and you can buy it on Amazon (currently only £4!!) here or in all good bookshops and supermarkets :)